 Your startup exploded out the blocks.
 Your metrics rose impressively.
 You bootstrapped your way to growth, or super-charged it with external funding.
 You’ve reached 30, 50, maybe even 150 people.
 The opportunity is still enormous, but your growth rate is slowing and your early agility is showing signs of strain.
 Scaling laws are taking hold.
 People are stressed.
 True team leadership is now needed, but it’s at this point that it so often fails.

 Startup growth is never linear, it’s a rollercoaster, but similar challenges are observable on the ride.
-Written for CEOs and other leaders in high growth technology leadership teams, this article identifies the factors that commonly cause team dysfunction, conflict and other tensions.
+Written for CEOs and other leaders building high growth technology leadership teams, this article identifies the factors that commonly cause team dysfunction, conflict and other problems.
 I offer up some advice about how to avoid them based on my experience helping senior management and executive teams navigate this critical stage of growth.

 - No clear Leadership Vision, including Values & Culture